Clinic Applications FAQ

 When is the Clinic Fair?

 Enrolled NYU Law students should complete an application form and submit it with the necessary accompanying documents using the Clinic Application and Matching System (CAMS).
-The application form may be downloaded at any time from the Clinics website, but CAMS will not be open until the application period begins.
+The application form may be downloaded at any time from the Forms page on Clinics website, but CAMS will not open until the application period begins.

 When can I apply for the Legislative and Regulatory Process Clinic in Washington, DC?

-Applications for all externships/clinics – year-long, Fall and Spring -- are due at the same time.
-Additional application rounds take place only if there are vacancies to be filled after the initial round.
+Applications for all Clinics, Externships and Labs – whether year-long, Fall or Spring -- are due at the same time.
+Additional application rounds take place *only* if there are vacancies to be filled after the initial round.
 If a second round becomes necessary, only students who applied during the initial round will be eligible to apply.

 Can I take two semester-long clinics/externships in one academic year?

-It is sometimes possible -- if space permits -- but we will not know that until after the initial application round finishes in May.
+Not as a rule.
+It may sometimes be possible if space permits, but we will not know that until after the initial application round finishes in May.
 If there are vacancies, they will be advertised to students who already submitted applications in the first round.

 CAMS is not accepting my application.
 What can I do?